radius-project/design-notes/recipe/2024-01-support-private-terraform-repository.md

 [url "https://<username>:<personal-access-token>@dev.azure.com.com""]
 	insteadOf = https://dev.azure.com
 ```
 But it wont work well when we have multiple environments.
-As global .gitconfig file has the git credentials stores for all the environments and it may be from different accounts.
+As global .gitconfig file has the git credentials stored for all the environments and the module repositories may be from different accounts.

 Option 2: Saving it as part of the environment resource.